kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	If the hypothesis that there is no causal effect from the :math:`k` factors on the response is true, then the :math:`2^k-1` parameter estimates, not counting the intercept, should be normally distributed.
 That is from the central limit theorem, and the fact that estimated coefficients are linear combinations of the response variable.

-	An example for a :math:`2^3` factorial would be that the 7 coefficients, not including :math:`b_0`, in this linear model would be normally distributed:
+	An example for a :math:`2^3` factorial would be that the seven coefficients, not including :math:`b_0`, in this linear model would be normally distributed:

 	.. math::

 		y_i = b_0 + b_A x_A + b_B x_B + b_{C}x_C + b_{AB}x_{AB} + b_{AC}x_{AC} +  b_{BC}x_{BC} +  b_{ABC}x_{ABC}

-	A normal probability plot is a non-linear transformation of the data so that the s-shape of the cumulative normal distribution appears as a straight line.
+	A normal probability plot is a nonlinear transformation of the data so that the s-shape of the cumulative normal distribution appears as a straight line.
 We used this idea in the section on :ref:`univariate statistics <SECTION-univariate-review>` where a q-q plot was constructed to assess normality.
 Another way to visualize this concept is to draw vertical divisions on the normal distribution curve, to create :math:`2^k-1` sections of equal area.
 One effect is expected per division.

 	..
 TODO: illustration of normal distribution division